 But it doesn’t have to spell diet disaster.
 Just as conniving candy bar peddlers can lure people in on a Thursday, so can the super heroes at Weight Watchers swoop in with messaging that encourages their member to stay strong.
 Extrapolate this over a year: Weight Watchers could really play a meaningful role for disheartened customers as January resolutions morph into March chow fests.
 Perhaps if Oprah were to hit the airwaves in April, Weight Watchers could avoid its own inevitable slump.

 Innovators can use the same data to make user-centered products (there are apps that remind people to stand up and walk around; how about an app that reminds them on a Wednesday to pack up those carrots and celery sticks and keep them on hand to ward off the side effects of impending decision fatigue?).
 Sales teams, too, can approach new customers at the right time, meeting people exactly where they are emotionally and mentally with a fitting solution.
 Helping people avoid making bad decisions can make a brand a hero.
 And getting beyond a person’s general intentions and digging into their behaviors in specific situations — and the moods and motives giving context to those situations — is what will make us better marketers, innovators and sales people.

-Here’s a 2018 New Year’s resolution for marketers: Avoid leaning too heavily on antiquated habits such as hitting the airwaves in January, and instead start thinking about reaching health-conscious people in a more empathetic way, understanding how the human mind works and figuring out how your brand can be there when cognitive dissonance and decision fatigue strike.
+Here’s a resolution suggestion for marketers: Avoid leaning too heavily on antiquated habits such as hitting the airwaves in January, and instead start thinking about reaching health-conscious people in a more empathetic way, understanding how the human mind works and figuring out how your brand can be there when cognitive dissonance and decision fatigue strike.